cpske/ISP/code-quality/comments.md

     return b
 ```

-## Use Type Hints instead of Types in Comments
+## Use Type Hints instead of Data Types in Comments

-The above examples document data types in the comments.
-It is preferrable to write
+The above examples write data types in the comments.
+It is more useful to write
 the types as *Type Hints* and omit the type from docstring comments.

 The `max` function works with either int or float, so instead of 'int' we can use Number
 for the type hints: